google/grr-doc/installing-and-running-grr/via-docker-compose.md

 ### Generate certificates and keys

-Running the following script will generate a set of keys and certificates required for running the docker compose stack.
+Running the following script will generate a set of keys and certificates required for running the Docker Compose stack.
 This step is only needed on initial startup as the keys are persisted.

 ```